 About CHIRP Radio

 CHIRP also has worked hard to encourage the federal government to remove existing barriers to the granting of low power FM (LPFM) radio licenses in urban areas, including Chicago.
-The Federal Communications Commission is expected to open a new Low Power FM broadcast license application window in 2013, and CHIRP hopes to be able to apply for a broadcast signal when that window opens.
+The Federal Communications Commission is currently considering more than 2800 LPFM applications that resulted from its fall 2013 license application window, its first in thirteen years.
+CHIRP submitted a broadcast license application during that window, and is awaiting the results.

 CHIRP is a non-profit 501(c)3 organization funded primarily through individual giving, special event revenues, and grant support.

-CHIRP is staffed by a part-time General Manager and a volunteer group of more than 160.
+CHIRP is staffed by a part-time General Manager and a volunteer group of roughly 200.
 CHIRP volunteers head up all station departments, handle DJ and reporter duties, manage the technical aspects of the station, plan events and raise funds, create marketing campaigns and build partnerships, and take part in everything else required to run the station.
 No prior radio experience is required to be a part of CHIRP.
 New volunteer orientations are held three times each year.